andrewshowers/BeatBlendr/README.md

 ## 4 User Guide/Implementation

 ### 4.1 Home Page
+Click on the 'Let's Go' button to move to the genre selection page.

 ### 4.2 Insert Data Page
+Insert a song by typing the Title and Artist, then select the drop down window to choose the Genre of song.
+Once filled out, select the 'Insert song' button to add your song to the library.

 ### 4.3 Display Data Page
+This page displays the hardcoded list of songs and songs that the user has added manualy.

 ### 4.4 Genre Selection Page
+This page has a variety of genre buttons, when clicked the app will pop up with a personalized song recomendation based on your selection.

 ## 5 Risk Analysis and Retrospective